How to Find Purpose After Retirement

 Fruit.
 In old age.
 Not memories of fruit.
 Current, living, growing fruit.

 Moses began his greatest work at 80.
 Abraham became a father of nations at 100.
-Anna the prophetess recognized the Messiah in the temple when she was 84.
+Anna the prophetess recognized the Messiah in the temple at 84.
+And Caleb, at 85, after 45 years of waiting for what was promised, walked up to Joshua and said:

 If it is not too late to find your calling in general, it is certainly not too late in retirement.